Procedure 5.18.2 Check List for Events Involving Alcoholic Beverages or 3.2% Malt Liquor

 DATE AND TIME OF EVENT: self explanatory.

 LOCATION OF EVENT: Indicate where on campus the event is to be held.
-If this is an off-campus event (albeit sponsored by the institution), also indicate the off-campus location.
+If this is an off-campus event (albeit sponsored by the institution), indicate the off-campus location.

 LICENSE INFORMATION: Most municipalities require a license for events where alcohol or 3.2 percent malt liquor beverages are being sold.
 There may be other local restrictions on the service of alcohol as well.
 The institution and/or sponsor must check with the local authorities in order to determine if the contemplated event is one that requires some type of license.
+If a license is required, a copy must be retained in the event file.

 GLOSSARY OF TERMS